How to Pass the NCLEX-RN®: The Osmosis Ultimate Guide

 Eliminate wrong answers

 Go through the responses and discard any that you know are obviously wrong.
 This will help you focus on examining the remaining responses for the best possible answer.
+And remember, sometimes NCLEX is asking which answer is BEST, meaning there may be some truth to all answers.

 What are "integrated processes" on the NCLEX-RN?